kubernetes/website/content/en/docs/concepts/containers/container-lifecycle-hooks.md

 to stop the Container; the hook must complete its execution before the signal can be sent.
-If a `PreStop` hook hangs during execution, the Pod phase stays in a `Terminating` state and is killed after its `terminationGracePeriodSeconds` expires.
+If a `PreStop` hook hangs during execution, the Pod's phase will be `Terminating` and remain there until the Pod is killed after its `terminationGracePeriodSeconds` expires.
 This grace period applies to the total time it takes for both the `PreStop` hook to execute and for the Container to stop normally.
 If, for example, `terminationGracePeriodSeconds` is 60, and the hook